 C we select mates whose needs are beyond our capactiy to comply

-D that we select mates whose needs are opposite and complementary to our own
+D we select mates whose needs are identical to our own

 Question #32

-A Children tend to be attracted to those like their parents
+A Children tend to be attracted to those unlike their parents

 C we tend to be attracted to and become involved with those who are similar to us in age, race, religion, and social class.